 With the boardwalk and reedbeds maturing nicely, in 2016 ARK was granted £5,000 funding from SITA Trust to improve public access.
 This will include an eagerly awaited kissing gate in the conservation grazing area to allow access even when livestock are present.

-There have been some important milestones in recent years:
+There have been some important milestones:

 2012 Biffa Building Communities Awards - Highly Commended